Schuylkill County Fair Daily Entertainment Includes Magic, Farming, Interactive Chat & Tractor Parade | South Schuylkill News | ExBulletin

 Schuylkill County Fair Daily Entertainment Includes Magic, Farming, Interactive Chat & Tractor Parade | South Schuylkill News

-This year’s daily entertainment includes magic and illusion, activities such as Farming for a Day, informative and interactive lectures, a daily tractor parade, a kids’ maze and a scavenger hunt to name a few. some.
+This year’s daily hobbies contain magic and fantasy, Farming for a Day-like actions, informative and interactive discussions, a daily tractor parade, plus a kids’ maze and scavenger hunt for to call a few.

-Farming for a Day is back and will be in the Agriculture / PA Preferred building this year.
+Farming for a day is again and will likely be in the most popular farming / PA building this year.

-Sponsored by the Dunn family, Farming for a Day gives kids a taste of the life of a farmer through convenient stations.
-Farming for a Day is presented in memory of Robert “Bobby” Dunn.
+Sponsored by the Dunn family, Farming for a Day empowers young people to have the lifestyle of a farmer through convenient stations.
+Farming for a Day is introduced in reminiscence of Robert “Bobby” Dunn.

-Bobby Dunn, with his “childish heart” and patience as an ambassador for agriculture, would have liked children to learn what it takes to be a farmer through these activities.
+Bobby Dunn, with his “childish coronary heart” and his endurance as an envoy of agriculture, would have encouraged young people to study what it takes to be a farmer through these actions.

-Clive Allen will be in the amphitheater daily at 6 p.m. and 8 p.m. as well as 2 p.m.
+Clive Allen will likely be in the amphitheater every day at 6 p.m. and 8 p.m. in addition to 2 p.m.
 Tuesday and 4 p.m.
-Saturday to present The Clive Allen Experience.
-Allen is a certified illusionist, comedian, singer, speaker and hypnotist.
-Its performances are sure to delight with magic and illusion.
+Saturday to present The Clive Allen Expertise.
+Allen is a licensed illusionist, comedian, singer, speaker, and hypnotist.
+His performances are positive to vibrate the magic and the fantasy.
 The performances are sponsored by Hess Catering.

-Take a break and learn more about nature and history at interactive lectures at the Weston Pavilion daily at 5:45 pm and 6:45 pm Lectures are sponsored by the Schuylkill Conservation District.
+Take a break and learn more about nature and the historic past during interactive lectures at the Weston Pavilion daily at 5:45 pm and 6:45 pm The lectures are sponsored by the Schuylkill Conservation District.
 The schedule is as follows:

-- Monday: Ways of Wildlife and Appalachian Mountain Olde Time Toys, both with Porcupine Pat.
+- Monday: Methods of Wildlife and Appalachian Mountain Olde Time Toys, each with Porcupine Pat.

-- Tuesday: Bug and More Bugs with Porcupine Pat and Lanternflies and Mosquitos with Kyle Schutt.
+- Tuesday: Bug and Additional Bugs with Porcupine Pat and Lanternflies and Mosquitos with Kyle Schutt.

-- Wednesday: Indian Sign Language with Porcupine Pat and Indian Lore with Dave “Big Owl” McSurdy.
+- Wednesday: Indian Signal Language with Porcupine Pat and Indian Lore with Dave “Massive Owl” McSurdy.

-- Thursday: Ways of Wildlife with Porcupine Pat and Form Follows Function with Larry Moyer.
+- Thursday: Methods of Wildlife with Porcupine Pat and Type Follows Perform with Larry Moyer.

 Every day, the Schuylkill County Agricultural Museum holds vintage tractor parades for everyone to enjoy.
-Watch the tractor meander through the fairgrounds daily at 4:30 p.m. and 1:00 p.m.
+Watch the tractor meander by the fairgrounds daily at 4:30 p.m. and 1 p.m.
 Tuesday and Saturday.

 Sources